 American Empire (December 11, 1942)

-Released on December 11, 1942: Two men are determined to build the largest cattle empire in the nation.
+Released on December 11, 1942: (running time 1 hour and 21 minutes) Two men are determined to build the largest cattle empire in the nation.

 Directed by William C. McGann

 Written by Gladys Atwater, J. Robert Bren, and Ben Grauman Kohn

 The Actors: Richard Dix (Dan Taylor), Leo Carrillo (Dominique Beauchard), Preston Foster (Paxton Brice), Frances Gifford (Abigail 'Abby' Taylor), Robert Barrat (Crowder), Jack La Rue (Pierre, Beauchard henchman), Guinn 'Big Boy' Williams (Sailaway), Cliff Edwards (Runty), Merrill Rodin (Paxton Bryce Jr.), Chris-Pin Martin (Augustin, Beauchard henchman), Richard Webb (Crane), William Farnum (Louisiana Judge), Etta McDaniel (Willa May), Hal Taliaferro (Malone), Ben Corbett (rider), Dick Dickinson (rider), James Ferrara (rider), Sam Flint (doctor), Homer Holcomb (rider), Charles Judels (storekeeper), Tom London (rider with Crowder's posse), Frank McCarroll (Crowder rider), Frank Mills (riverboat crewman), Nestor Paiva (defense attorney), Jack Rockwell (ranch hand), Jack Shannon (rider), Jimmy Shannon (rider), Earl Spainard (rider), Bob Woodward (rider)

 Free Download of the old movie American Empire

 American-Empire-1942.mp4 (730mb - 720x526)